Jiri G. Safar, M.D.Director, National Prion Disease Pathology Surveillance Center

 fax: (216)368-4090 email: Jiri.Safar@Case.edu

-After serving at the NINDS, Dr. Safar joined the Institute for Neurodegenerative Diseases at the University of California at San Francisco (UCSF), directed by S.B.
+Following his 10-year research appointment at NINDS, Dr. Safar joined the Institute for Neurodegenerative Diseases at the University of California at San Francisco (UCSF), directed by S.B.
 Prusiner (Nobel Prize for Medicine 1997), and became Associate Professor in the Department of Neurology.
-During his 12 years at UCSF he extended the reach of his investigations by discovering a new prion protein isoform, by deciphering conformational mechanisms of prion strains, and by leading a research team that developed a preclinical blood test for the detection of human prions.
-This test is crucial for improving the safety of blood supply, for organ transplant programs, and for effective therapy for diseases caused by protein misfolding.
+During his 12 years at UCSF he expanded his prion research and discovered a new prion protein isoform, and led a research team that developed a preclinical blood test for the detection of human prions.

-Safar Laboratory is situated at the Department of Pathology and has strong long-term collaborations with Department of Physiology and Biophysics, and Department of Neurology.
-The research focuses on four crucial areas of neurodegenerative diseases caused by protein misfolding in which knowledge remains inadequate:
+In 2008 Dr. Safar established a new laboratory at the Department of Pathology and developed a strong long-term collaboration with the Department of Physiology and Biophysics, and Department of Neurology.
+The research team focuses on:

 The Molecular Basis of Prion Disease.
-Through methods such as immunochemistry, spectroscopy, and atomic force microscopy, the laboratory is attempting to deepen knowledge of the structure of the prion protein in both its normal and pathogenic forms, so that efficient diagnostic tools and therapies can be developed.
+To deepen knowledge of the structure of the prion protein in both its normal and pathogenic forms, so that efficient diagnostic tools and therapies can be developed.

 The Role of Small Oligomers of Misfolded Proteins in the Pathogenesis of Neurodegeneration.
-These projects focus on improving our understanding of the molecular mechanisms governing the phenotypic heterogeneity and progression rates of Alzheimer's diseases (AD) and prion diseases, specifically on different conformers of small oligomers (SOs) of Amyloid beta (Ab) and pathogenic prion protein.
-This insight is critical for efforts to develop new diagnostic as well as therapeutic strategies targeting the small oligomers of misfolded proteins.
+To improve our understanding of the molecular mechanisms governing the phenotypic heterogeneity and progression rates of Alzheimer’s diseases and prion diseases, specifically on different conformers of small oligomers of Amyloid beta and pathogenic prion protein.

-Surveillance for Human Prion Diseases.
-With the support of the Centers for Disease Control and Prevention (CDC) and of the National Institutes of Health (NIH), the laboratory is developing innovative conformational methods to understand the impact of the pathogenic prion protein upon the phenotype and the transmissibility, and to enhance differentiation and classification of human prions.
-These techniques are crucial in the surveillance of emerging prions and of prions that may cross the species barrier from nonhuman reservoirs like scrapie in sheep, or chronic wasting diseases (CWD) in deer.
+Surveillance of Human Prion Diseases.
+To develop innovative techniques that are crucial in the surveillance of emerging prions and of prions that may cross the species barrier from nonhuman reservoirs like scrapie in sheep, or chronic wasting diseases (CWD) in deer.

 Selected Peer Reviewed Journal Articles and Book Chapters